Dynamic Privacy Budget Allocation Improves Data Efficiency of Differentially Private Gradient Descent: Dynamic Policies by Minimizing Utility Upper Bounds

 where we again ignore the $\kappa$ and other constants.
 Similarly, we can extend the momentum methods.

-\textbf{(2) True Risk by Unfirom Stability}.
+\textbf{(2) True Risk by Uniform Stability}.
 Following \citet{bassily2019private}, we use the uniform stability (defined in \cref{def:uni_stab}) to extend the empirical bounds.
 We restate the related definition and theorems as follows. \begin{definition}[Uniform stability] Let $s>0$.
-A randomized algorithm $\cM: \cD^N \rightarrow \Theta$ is $s$-uniformly stable w.r.t. the loss function $f$ if for any neighor datasets $d$ and $d'$, we have:
+A randomized algorithm $\cM: \cD^N \rightarrow \Theta$ is $s$-uniformly stable w.r.t. the loss function $f$ if for any neighbor datasets $d$ and $d'$, we have:

 where the expectation is over the internal randomness of $\cM$. \end{definition}